DIFI-Consortium/DIFI-Certification/DIFI_101_Tutorial.md

 ## How to Use DIFI

 There are multiple ways you can use DIFI in your application.
 If you are using GNU Radio, there are blocks in the out-of-tree module [gr-difi](https://github.com/DIFI-Consortium/gr-difi) that provide DIFI Source and DIFI Sink functionality to GNU Radio, so that you can send or receive DIFI packets using UDP or TCP.
-There is also the Python code in the DIFI_Validator directory which provides methods for generating and parsing DIFI packets.
+There is also the Python code in this repo provides methods for generating (certify_sink.py) and parsing (certify_source.py) DIFI packets.
 On the hardware side, there are vendors such as [Kratos](https://www.kratosdefense.com/products/space/networks/network-devices/spectralnet) who make digitizers (transceivers) that can communicate over DIFI.
 If you use USRP SDRs, there will soon be a UHD C++ application added to this repo that will generate DIFI packets, as well as an RFNoC block that allows a USRP to generate DIFI packets on a different interface than that used for UHD control.

 ## Creating DIFI Packets in Python